0Itsuki0/Media-Ready/README.md

 <h2>Prepare media for sharing in one tap.</h2>

 <p align="leading">
-MediaReady makes photos and videos easier to share.
+MediaReady (iOS) makes photos and videos easier to share.

 Before sending, quickly: